 More information about state-level Master Gardener Volunteer programs and activities is available at http://mastergardener.osu.edu.

-The next Master Gardener Volunteer training program in Hamilton County will be in the fall 2018; it will be conducted each Thursday for 10 weeks, beginning September 13th.
-Classes will be from 9:00 am to 4:00 pm.
-If you would like to be added to the mailing list for the 2018 class please email Julie Crook at firstname.lastname@example.org.
+The next Master Gardener Volunteer training program in Hamilton County is planned for the fall of 2023; more information will be emailed to interested parties in July 2023.
+If you would like to be added to the email list for the 2023 class, please email Jennifer Goldschneider at email@example.com.